 Or your local 6th form may offer a relevant course

 You could do a foundation degree, degree or postgraduate diploma in drama, or other relevant subject like:

 - performance studies

 - musical theatre

-Acting is a very competitive profession.
-You’ll need to get as much practical experience of acting as you can.
+Acting is very competitive and you'll need to develop your skills by getting as much practical experience as possible.

 Career Path and Progression

 If you can show an agent you have potential they may put you forward for auditions and castings.
 Agents usually take a fee of about 10% to 25% from your earnings.

 You could take further training and move into directing, scriptwriting, drama therapy or teaching.

 Related careers you may be interested in: